1. Do I need planning permission?

 Follow the link to see if there are any restrictions on your property preventing you from using permitted development rights.

 A previous planning permission may also impose restrictions eg. preventing the conversion of a garage to living accommodation etc. You can view previous decisions by doing a planning search by address.

 Click 'Start' to see what can be done under Permitted Development Rights.
 This will take you to the government website which has common projects and an interactive house.
 You must have checked (using the link above) for any restrictions on your property first.

-Please see the 'alternatively you can' section at the bottom of this page if you would rather contact us for a paid for written answer or for general duty advice.
+Please see the 'alternatively you can' section at the bottom of this page if you would rather apply for written advice (chargeable) or have a general discussion over the phone/by appointment (householders only).